 Additionally, it is important to reduce things that could get in the way of doing work.
 For example, it may not be optimal to put your desk in a room where kids are likely to come in and play or to have a television in your space that you might get tempted to switch on.

-An appropriate workspace can greatly aid in increasing your productivity, by limiting distractions.
+An appropriate workspace can greatly aid in increasing your efficiency of work and productivity by limiting distractions.

-Florida State University published a research paper that found that people working in intervals of 90 minutes are far more productive than those who try to push through their work for longer.
+Florida State University published a research paper that found that people working in intervals of 90 minutes are far more productive and efficient than those who try to push through their work for longer.

 Both the brain and the body can become tired after working over a lengthy period of time.
-Working in short or sharp bursts, if you are able, can increase how much you can get done, overall.
+Working in short or sharp bursts, if you are able, can increase how much you can get done, overall and has positive impact on your efficiency of work.

-Individuals may struggle to take a break as it may seem counterintuitive to step away from your work.
+Individuals may struggle to take a break as it may seem counterintuitive to step away from their work.
 But working in intervals can sharpen the brain.
-You can think of it in this way; it may be better to spend one hour working to your fullest capability, than two hours working at 20% capacity.
+You can think of it in this way; it may be better to spend one hour working to your fullest capability than two hours working at 20% capacity.

 Looking after your body can be an effective way to ensure you are at peak functionality, even if the work you are doing is not at all physical.
 Your brain’s ability to function at its best can often be tied to general bodily health.

-To this end, maintaining a nutritious diet and getting plenty of sleep can help you better focus on your work.
+To this end, maintaining a nutritious diet and getting plenty of sleep can help you better focus on your work and increase your efficiency of work.
 It can also be helpful to avoid consuming copious amounts of alcohol, as this can contribute to feelings of dreariness and exhaustion.

 If you are self-employed or running a business, it is likely that you will not have supervisors or external deadlines to adhere to.
 If this is the case, it can be easy to put tasks on the back burner and neglect important responsibilities.
 This can also create unwanted stress and make it difficult to navigate daily schedules.

-Having a self-imposed deadline and time to complete tasks can be helpful in such instances.
+Having a self-imposed deadline and time to complete tasks can be helpful in such instances to increase your efficiency of work.
 A week-by-week calendar with tasks that you have to get done can help you become more organized and make sure that things don’t end up hanging over your head for months at a time.
 You can also consider utilizing project and task-management tools such as Notion, Asana, or Todoist.

 To improve work efficiency, you can do some simple exercises such as taking your dog for a brisk walk or performing star jumps at your desk.
 You can also buy a standing desk, which can be a good way to keep your body active while you work.